-QIB's international expansion strategy focuses on developing its existing UK, Malaysian and Lebanese investments as well as exploring other markets, including Turkey, Oman and Indonesia, which it considers may be attractive expansion possibilities.
+QIB's international expansion strategy focuses on developing its existing UK and Lebanese investments as well as exploring other markets, including Turkey, Oman and Indonesia, which it believes offers attractive expansion possibilities.
 In particular, QIB intends to develop cross-selling opportunities between itself, QInvest and its two international investments:

 - QIB (UK), which was established in the United Kingdom in 2008 and focuses on extending Islamic banking and investment services to the Muslim community in Europe, including France and Germany in particular.
-QIB owned 99.71 per cent. of QIB (UK) as at 31 December 2017; and - AFH, which was the first Islamic bank established in the Lebanon and in which QIB had an effective ownership interest of 99.99 per cent. as at 31 December 2017.
+QIB owned 99.71 per cent. of QIB (UK) as at 31 December 2018; and - AFH, which was the first Islamic bank established in Lebanon and in which QIB had an effective ownership interest of 99.99 per cent. as at 31 December 2018.